mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/tutorials/on-prem/index.md

 - Enter a unique name for your cluster.

-- At the top of the `cluster.yaml` text field, fill the following information:
+- At the top of the `cluster.yaml` text field, enter the following information:
 ```
 kind: ClusterProvisioner
 apiVersion: Konvoy.mesosphere.io/v1beta1